patrickmmartin/pith-writings/dao_of_scratch/article.md

-You can do this while just using the mouse – the selection extends naturally from your selected block to the end of the enclosing container block – another `Good point 11: selection of blocks has some subtle but powerful affordances`.
-Making use of another `Good point 12: the positioning of code blocks in the scripts area can be arbitrary`, so you can park a small chunk of logic still within the visual context of where it was running to reduce the cognitive load.
+You can do this while just using the mouse – the selection extends naturally from your selected block to the end of the enclosing container block – another `Good Point 5: selection of blocks has some subtle but powerful affordances`.
+Making use of another `Good Point 6: the positioning of code blocks in the scripts area can be arbitrary`, so you can park a small chunk of logic still within the visual context of where it was running to reduce the cognitive load.